KDE/clazy/src/checks/level1/README-overridden-signal.md

 # overridden-signal

-Warns when overridding a signal, which might make existing connects not work, if done unintentionally.
+Warns when overriding a signal, which might make existing connects not work, if done unintentionally.
-Doesn't warn when the overriden signal has a different signature.
+Doesn't warn when the overridden signal has a different signature.

 Warns for:
 - Overriding signal with non-signal